woojoo666/arcana-notes/notes8.md

 * it is very simple and intuitive

-* note that if you can't clone an object, you can still perform a "surface copy" or "shallow copy"
+* note that if you can't clone an object, you can still perform a "manual copy"
 * which just copies the values and whatever properties are public